view7677/java-interview-questions/pages/Threads.md

 synchronized block : thread need not to to acquire object lock before calling sleep()method i.e. sleep() method can be called from outside synchronized block.

-####  30. Difference between wait() and sleep() ?
+####  30. Difference between `wait()` and `sleep()` ?
 (Important)

-Answer.

-Should be called from synchronized block :wait() method is always called from synchronized block i.e. wait() method needs to lock object monitor before object on which it is called.
+Should be called from synchronized block :`wait()` method is always called from synchronized block i.e. wait() method needs to lock object monitor before object on which it is called.
 But sleep() method can be called from outside synchronized block i.e. sleep() method doesn’t need any object monitor.

-IllegalMonitorStateException : if wait() method is called without acquiring object lock than IllegalMonitorStateException is thrown at runtime, but sleep() methodnever throws such exception.
+`IllegalMonitorStateException` : if `wait()` method is called without acquiring object lock than `IllegalMonitorStateException` is thrown at runtime, but `sleep()` methodnever throws such exception.

-Belongs to which class : wait() method belongs to java.lang.Object class but sleep() method belongs to java.lang.Thread class.
+Belongs to which class : `wait()` method belongs to java.lang.Object class but sleep() method belongs to java.lang.Thread class.

-Called on object or thread : wait() method is called on objects but sleep() method is called on Threads not objects.
+Called on object or thread : `wait()` method is called on objects but `sleep()` method is called on Threads not objects.

-Thread state : when wait() method is called on object, thread that holded object’s monitor goes from running to waiting state and can return to runnable state only when notify() or notifyAll()method is called on that object.
+Thread state : when `wait()` method is called on object, thread that holded object’s monitor goes from running to waiting state and can return to runnable state only when `notify()` or `notifyAll()` method is called on that object.
 And later thread scheduler schedules that thread to go from from runnable to running state.

-when sleep() is called on thread it goes from running to waiting state and can return to runnable state when sleep time is up.
+when `sleep()` is called on thread it goes from running to waiting state and can return to runnable state when sleep time is up.

-When called from synchronized block :when wait() method is called thread leaves the object lock.
-But sleep()method when called from synchronized block or method thread doesn’t leaves object lock.
+When called from synchronized block :when `wait()` method is called thread leaves the object lock.
+But `sleep()` method when called from synchronized block or method thread doesn’t leaves object lock.

-####  31. Differences and similarities between yield() and sleep()?
+####  31. Differences and similarities between `yield()` and `sleep()`?

-Answer.

-Differences yield() and sleep() :
+Differences `yield()` and `sleep()` :

-Definition : yield() method when called on thread gives a hint to the thread scheduler that the current thread is willing to yield its current use of a processor.The thread scheduler is free to ignore this hint. sleep() methods causes current thread to sleep for specified number of milliseconds (i.e. time passed in sleep method as parameter).
-Ex- Thread.sleep(10) causes currently executing thread to sleep for 10 millisec.
+Definition : `yield()` method when called on thread gives a hint to the thread scheduler that the current thread is willing to yield its current use of a processor.The thread scheduler is free to ignore this hint. `sleep()` methods causes current thread to sleep for specified number of milliseconds (i.e. time passed in sleep method as parameter).
+Ex- Thread.`sleep(10)` causes currently executing thread to sleep for 10 millisec.

-Thread state : when sleep() is called on thread it goes from running to waiting state and can return to runnable state when sleep time is up. when yield() method is called on thread it goes from running to runnable state, not in waiting state.
+Thread state : when `sleep()` is called on thread it goes from running to waiting state and can return to runnable state when sleep time is up. when `yield()` method is called on thread it goes from running to runnable state, not in waiting state.
 Thread is eligible to run but not running and could be picked by scheduler at anytime.

-Exception : yield() method need not to catch or throw any exception.
-But sleep() method must catch or throw compile time exception i.e. InterruptedException.
+Exception : `yield()` method need not to catch or throw any exception.
+But `sleep()` method must catch or throw compile time exception i.e. InterruptedException.

-Waiting time : yield() method stops thread for unpredictable time, that depends on thread scheduler.
-But sleep() method have got few options.
+Waiting time : `yield()` method stops thread for unpredictable time, that depends on thread scheduler.
+But `sleep()` method have got few options.

 sleep(long millis) - Causes the currently executing thread to sleep for the specified number of milliseconds